jithinjohnjose/Mysql-Killsleepquery/README.md

 * To Kill all sleep process - killall-sleepquery.sh
 * To kill all process with sleep time > 60 SEC and user root - killtime-sleepquery.sh

+Note : To avoid connectivity issues for particular application, create a seperate mysql user and give access to database.